muhmuhten/linode-docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-a-kvm-linode.md

     [![Specify disk name and size](/docs/assets/coreos-disk-image.png)](/docs/assets/coreos-disk-image.png)

    If you're not sure how big your disk image needs to be, you may wish to choose a small size so that you can grow the disk later.
-You will not be able to shrink the disk image.
+You will not be able to shrink the disk image after it has been generated.

 4. Return to the *Linode Dashboard*, and select the **Rescue** tab.
 Check to make sure the disk image you created is set as `/dev/sda`, then click the **Reboot into Rescue Mode** button.
 Your Linode will now boot into the Finnix recovery image.
 Use the [Lish](/docs/networking/using-the-linode-shell-lish) shell to access your Linode.